razonyang/composer-mirrors/README.md

 ## Contribution

-Any feedbacks/PRs are welcome, you can [file an issue](https://github.com/razonyang/composer-mirrors/issues/new) or create a PR for:
+Please feel free to [file an issue](https://github.com/razonyang/composer-mirrors/issues/new) or create a PR for:

-- Add new mirror.
+- Adding new mirror.
-- Remove unavailable mirror.
+- Removing unavailable mirror.
 - ...

 ## Configuration